Who are the favourites for Euro 2020? Here are the latest odds ahead of the tournament

-Scotland are just days away from walking out at Hampden Park to take part in a major international tournament for the first time in 23 years, with Steve Clarke’s side set to face Czech Republic in Group D of the European Championship on Monday June 14.
+Scotland face a mammoth task to qualify for the last 16 of Euro 2020, after losing their opening game of Group D against Czech Republic at Hampden Park on Monday.

-The Tartan Army will join the other 23 nations in Euro 2020 this month after they qualified for the tournament following a pulsating penalty shoot out win against Serbia in November that made the whole country boogie.
+The Tartan Army will joined 23 other nations in Euro 2020 this month after they qualified for the tournament following a pulsating penalty shoot out win against Serbia in November that made the whole country boogie.

-After qualifying in fairytale fashion, Scotland fans are already dreaming of a memorable summer, and one where they can oust group opponents England, Croatia and Czech Republic to progress to the group stages of a major tournament for the first time in their history.
+After qualifying in fairytale fashion, Scotland fans are hoping Steve Clarke’s men can go one better, and oust group opponents England, Croatia and Czech Republic to progress to the group stages of a major tournament for the first time in their history.

 And what better incentive for the side to progress out of the group stages for the first time than knowing their potential last 16 opponents could face Scotland against a backdrop of a loud, and proud, Hampden Park.